 Iran’s nuclear policy

-The United States helped launch Iran’s civil nuclear programme, supplying the country with a reactor fuelled by highly enriched uranium in 1967.
-Tehran subsequently announced plans to build many nuclear power stations in the country but work was halted following the 1979 revolution.
+The United States helped launch Iran’s civil nuclear programme, supplying the country with a reactor fuelled by highly enriched uranium in 1967, during the reign of their ally Mohammad Reza Shah Tehran subsequently announced plans to build many nuclear power stations in the country but work was halted following the 1979 revolution.
 By the late 1980s however, work on the nuclear power stations was re-started, with support from Pakistan, China and Russia.

 Iran has always maintained its nuclear programme is for peaceful purposes only.
-Some in the international community have doubted this position however, noting that the country is enriching uranium at a far higher level than is necessary for nuclear power and believing Tehran is actually covering up the development of nuclear weapons.
+Some in the international community have doubted this position however, noting that the country has enriched uranium at a far higher level than is necessary for nuclear power and believing that Tehran has actually covered up the development of nuclear weapons.

 The revelation in 2002 of undeclared nuclear facilities in Iran led to inspections by the International Atomic Energy Agency (IAEA) and negotiations with France, Germany and the UK.
 The Paris Agreement was signed in 2004, in which Iran agreed to suspend its nuclear activities.
 Cooperation broke down in 2005 however, leading to sanctions on Tehran and the country was referred to the United Nations Security Council (UNSC).
 Then President of Iran, Mahmoud Ahmadinejad, insisted on Iran’s sovereign right to develop its civil nuclear power capacity, ignoring further sanctions and UNSC resolutions and continuing to enrich uranium as well as building a heavy water production plant at Arak.